cellwebb/discord-plex-announcer/README.md

 This method handles all dependencies and ensures a clean, isolated environment for the bot.

+### Synology NAS Deployment

+To deploy on a Synology NAS using Docker Container Manager:

+1. **Prerequisites**:

+   - Install Docker package from Synology Package Center
+   - Enable SSH on your Synology (Control Panel → Terminal & SNMP → Enable SSH)

+2. **Installation Steps**:

+   - Connect to your Synology via SSH: `ssh username@synology_ip`
+   - Create a directory for the bot: `mkdir -p /volume1/docker/plex-discord-bot`
+   - Navigate to the directory: `cd /volume1/docker/plex-discord-bot`
+   - Download the repository files:

+     ```bash
+     curl -L https://github.com/your-username/discord-plex-announcer/archive/refs/heads/main.zip -o main.zip
+     unzip main.zip
+     mv discord-plex-announcer-main/* .
+     rm -rf discord-plex-announcer-main main.zip
+     ```

+   - Copy and edit the environment file: `cp .env.example .env`
+   - Edit the .env file with your values: `vi .env`

+3. **Launch in Docker Container Manager**:

+   - Open Docker Container Manager in DSM
+   - Go to "Registry" → Search for "plex-discord-bot" (if you've pushed the image to Docker Hub) OR
+   - Go to "Image" → "Add" → "Add From URL" → Enter the GitHub repository URL
+   - Alternatively, use "Container" → "Create" → "Import from docker-compose.yml" and browse to the docker-compose.yml file in your created directory

+4. **Volume Mapping**:

+   - Map `/volume1/docker/plex-discord-bot` to `/app` inside the container to persist data

+5. **Environment Variables**:
+   - Ensure all required environment variables from the .env file are added to the container configuration

+For troubleshooting, check the container logs through the Docker Container Manager interface.

 ## Manual Installation

 If you prefer not to use Docker: